ai-scape/freepikv5/README.md

 See the full model catalog in the [Technical Docs](#project-structure) section below.

 ## 💡 Tips for Great Results

+### 📤 Drag and Drop
+You can now drag and drop files directly from your computer into the File Browser to upload them instantly!
+This makes it easy to bring in your own assets for editing or reference.

 ### ✍️ Writing Prompts